 Life changes and the things we do will start to look different as well.

+How will you know if a task list system or tool is not working?
 There might come a time when you are sticking to the system you set up but it just does not feel as natural as it used to.
-You will likely start to feel like the task is a lot more work than it used to be or you’re starting to have grouchy thoughts when it comes time to get that task onde.
-Who am I kidding… you wouldn’t do that😉
+You will likely start to feel like the task is a lot more work than it used to be.
+OR you’re starting to have grouchy thoughts when it comes time to get that task done.

 Rather than completely throwing out the whole system.
-Stop and ask yourself what it is that does not seem to flow?
+Stop and ask yourself what it is that does not seem to flow.
 It could be the planner, time of day, or online tool you are using or not using.

 Keep your eyes open for those times when you are sticking to the plan but you are not getting the results you want.
 Slow the pace when you go through a task and try to pinpoint where the snag is.

 Figure Out How To Organize Your Life A little At A Time